Specify tunnel endpoints · Cloudflare Magic Transit docs

 Anycast edge IP addresses

-Cloudflare will assign 2 Anycast IP addresses shortly after your onboarding kickoff call.
+Cloudflare will assign two Anycast IP addresses shortly after your onboarding kickoff call.
 Use these Anycast edge addresses as the GRE tunnel destinations on your data center routers/endpoints.

 Generic Routing Encapsulation (GRE)

-Cloudflare recommends 2 GRE tunnels for each ISP and data center router combination, one per Anycast IP.
+Cloudflare recommends two GRE tunnels for each ISP and data center router combination, one per Anycast IP.

-- Customer edge IP address—A public Internet routable IP address that is outside of the prefixes Cloudflare will advertise on your behalf.
+- Customer edge IP address—A public Internet routable IP address outside of the prefixes Cloudflare will advertise on your behalf.
 These are generally IP addresses provided by your ISP.
-If you intend to use a physical or virtual connection (Cloudflare Network Interconnect), you do not need to provide edge addresses—Cloudflare will provide them.
+If you intend to use a physical or virtual connection like Cloudflare Network Interconnect, you do not need to provide edge addresses because Cloudflare will provide them.

 - Private subnet—A 31-bit subnet (/31 in CIDR notation) supporting 2 hosts, one for each side of the tunnel.
 Select the subnet from the following private IP space: